mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/SSL/index.md

 ## Settings > Hosts > SSL

 To encrypt traffic from Apache to a web browser you can use SSL.

-If you want to secure a productive server you should get the Certificate file and the Certificate key file from a Certified Authority (CA).
+If you would like to secure a productive server you should get the Certificate file and the Certificate key file from a Certified Authority (CA).
+You can use a "dummy" certificate for testing SSL functionality.

 ![MAMP](SSL.png)